leopard-ai/betty/CONTRIBUTING.md

 # Contributing

 We welcome and greatly appreciate contributions from the community!
-You can help make the Uncertainty Toolbox even better by either
+You can help make Betty even better by either

 1. [Creating a PR](#create-a-pr) to fix a bug or add functionality.
-2. [Reporting a bug](#report-a-bug) that you found in the toolbox.
+2. [Reporting a bug](#report-a-bug) that you found in Betty.
-3. [Requesting a feature](#request-a-feature) that you would like to see in the toolbox.
+3. [Requesting a feature](#request-a-feature) that you would like to see in Betty.

 # Create a PR